 INTRODUCTION

 Acute myocardial infarction (AMI) is a critical illness with high mortality.
 Early reperfusion to restore blood flow is the key to successful treatment[1].
 In the current reperfusion regimen, an increasing number of patients have benefited from direct percutaneous coronary intervention (PCI).
-However, as well as some coronary revascularization, there have been some cases of coronary artery no-reflow or slow blood flow after stent implantation in direct PCI[2-6].
+However, in addition to some coronary revascularization, there have been some cases of coronary artery no-reflow or slow blood flow after stent implantation in direct PCI[2-6].
 In order to understand whether there is a correlation between the components of coronary thrombosis and the absence of reflow or slow blood flow after coronary stent implantation in direct PCI, we collected data on direct PCI cases in our hospital between January 2016 and November 2018.

 MATERIALS AND METHODS